 When you visit London, you might expect to be greeted by gloomy, grey skies and lashings of heavy rain, even in the summer months.
 But every now and then, London surprises us with warm sunshine and clear blue skies.
 In fact, it transforms into a completely different city with an upbeat, vibrant atmosphere that begs to be celebrated.

-We’ve compiled a list of our favourite ways to make the most of London in the summer, from relaxing at a rooftop bar to experiencing a thought-provoking outdoor performance at Shakespeare’s Globe Theatre.
+We’ve compiled a list of our favourite ways to make the most of London in the summer, from relaxing at a beer garden to experiencing a show at Opera Holland Park.

 See a spectacular street performance in Covent Garden